Learning Objectives

 By the end of these lessons, students should be able to:

-- Implement binary heap using Python's built-in list
+- Implement a binary heap using Python's built-in list.

-- Write functions to do binary heap data structure operation
+- Write functions to do binary heap data structure operations.

-- Derive complexity of a code using its computation model
+- Derive complexity of a code using Python computation model.

 Week 3: Divide and Conquer